Z-omo/print_frame/readme.md

 # PrintFrame

 PrintFrame is a simple JavaScript module which facilitates the printing of HTML content from external files or from within a specified DOM element.
+It uses an embedded iframe element to hold content, and from which the browser print mode is invoked.

 ## Usage